-At Moms for Liberty Summit 'Mama Bears' Declare Spiritual War on the 'Radical Left'
+At Moms for Liberty Summit, 'Mama Bears' Declare Spiritual War on the 'Radical Left'

 The intersectionality of American fascism, as Jeff Sharlet points out in an interview with Religion Dispatches, doesn’t make the movement less White supremacist.
 But it does demonstrate how the Right is repackaging its message as opportunity—and even empowerment—to attract people of color.
 As scholar Anthea Butler says: Whiteness is a promise of power, a promise of innocence wielded with power.”
 And organizations like Moms for Liberty offer the people of color in their midst a sliver of the power of Whiteness.

-Although it’s often caricatured as blue collar, Philadelphia is a progressive city, and it’s currently still wearing the rainbow-colors of June’s “Pride” celebrations.
-And since the city did not take kindly to being used as a stage for the ahistorical bigotry of a rightwing front group it fought back, peacefully, by staging 3-day long protests despite the smoky air, which made it hard to breathe.
-While Moms for Liberty celebrated bigotry, protesters stood up, loudly, for LGBTQ+-rights.
+Although it’s often caricatured as blue collar, Philadelphia is a progressive city, and it’s currently still wearing the rainbow colors of June’s Pride celebrations.
+And since the city did not take kindly to being used as a stage for the ahistorical bigotry of a right wing front group, it fought back, peacefully, by staging 3-day long protests despite the smoky air, which made it hard to breathe.
+While Moms for Liberty celebrated bigotry, protesters stood up, loudly, for LGBTQ rights.

-Among the protestors were doctors, librarians and community organizers, all of whom see the politics peddled by Moms for Liberty as a mortal threat to the LGBTQ+ community (as well as to the fight against White supremacy).
+Among the protestors were doctors, librarians and community organizers, all of whom see the politics peddled by Moms for Liberty as a mortal threat to the LGBTQ community (as well as to the fight against White supremacy).
 Elizabeth, a librarian and an AFSCME union member, told RD:

 “Everybody thinks, it can’t happen here, this is Philadelphia.
 But in Bucks County, Moms for Liberty took over school boards, and everyone was surprised.
 We have to fight back.
 It is happening here.”

-Zeke, a Jewish doctor holding up a sign that read “White coats against White Supremacy,” voiced his support for the LGBTQ+ community: “As doctors, we have a duty to protect our patients.
+Zeke, a Jewish doctor holding up a sign that read “White coats against White Supremacy,” voiced his support for the LGBTQ community: “As doctors, we have a duty to protect our patients.
 This group wants to harm my patients.”
 Despite the blistering heat and poor air quality, protesters maintained their defiant presence on the third day of the summit outside the Marriott Hotel where community organizers passed out water and sunscreen.

 Inside, Moms for Liberty, who claim to be champions of free speech, used this display of their fellow Americans exercising their 1st Amendment rights to paint themselves as victims of the “radical Left” and the “Marxists” who have forced them to endure unjust abuse and vilification (even as they claim that the pushback really is proof that they’re doing the right thing).